Backlog Organization

 Modules represent the main components of an application.
 They are the smallest denominator to which an application can be reduced.
 Each module contains several features.

-For example, most applications will need an “Authentication” module which will regroup all login and registration features.
+For example, a food delivery applications will need an “Order Management” module which will regroup all features that help user place, track, and manage their orders.

 In fact, there are several modules that are usually common to most applications: Application (the most generic module in an application), Authentication, and User Profile.